 Today's post is dedicated to two Marlow gentleman who helped our Victorian ancestors get from A to B. Picked at random to feature here, both were actually born elsewhere.
 They were however most definitely adopted as two of Marlow's own as you shall see.
 Allow me to introduce you to Mr Joseph James, railway guard, and to Mr Thomas Pearce, postillion and fly proprietor...

 First up we will take Thomas Pearce.
 Born c 1819 at Wargrave, Thomas really comes into our towns history when he was working in the position of postillion at the Crown Hotel in the 1860s.
 A postillion or postboy acts like a coachman but instead of sitting on the vehicle, he guides the course while riding one of the horses pulling it.
 The vehicles Thomas were in charge of were ones you could hire privately to leave at a time of your choosing, rather than following a set route and timetable.
 The Crown was the premier inn in Marlow at this time and the town was already receiving a large number of visitors as tourists from London and elsewhere.
 It still advertised itself as a "posting house" that is a place where post horses could be hired, although the railways were cutting demand for this kind of travel.
 Still Marlow did not yet have its own station so there was still a living to be had as a postillion - for now.
 The Crown employed more than one post boy as obviously each could only take charge of one team at once.
 I think he'd already left the Crown by the time Marlow station did open in 1873, but he did not choose a wildly different kind of job in his later years because he became a "fly proprietor".
 A fly was a nippy light vehicle acting as a kind of horse drawn taxi you could hire with a driver.
 There were quiet a few of these in Marlow, many based at an inn which had the stabling and vehicle storage space to hand.
 I haven't been able to attach Thomas to one of these premises - at census time he was living in Spittal Street / Square and his yard may or may not have been accessed off there too.
 I have also noticed that some fly masters had arrangements with one of the inns or hotels who didn't want to maintain their own vehicles, to provide transport for their guests.
 "Proprietor" tells us that Thomas owned his own vehicle(s) rather than driving them for someone else.
-He may have acted as a driver too as this seems common, especially in the smaller hiring concerns.
+He may have acted as the driver too as this seems common, especially in the smaller hiring concerns.
 He may well have had just one vehicle at his disposal for the reason mentioned below.

 In 1892 an interesting appeal appeared in the local papers.
 It was noted that the popular Thomas had fallen on hard times.
 His horse had had to be put down and it does not seem that he was immediately able to afford to replace it.
 His fly was also regarded as needing renovation.
 Had he suffered an accident that had damaged both horse and vehicle?
 I'm not sure as his name isn't attached to any accident I can find a report of.
 Regardless of the cause, a fly proprietor with no horse and a dodgy vehicle was obviously in a dire situation.
 He was about 73 years old too, so not the easiest time to start over.
 An appeal was made to raise a subscription to fund the purchase of a new horse, and to renovate the fly.
 They thought as one of the oldest residents in the town, he deserved a helping hand.
 I presume the appeal was successful and Thomas was able to continue while he was able.